About Afribol & The Afribol Company

 The Company

-The Afribol Company is a purpose-driven food brand that produces, markets, and sells exotic, irresistibly delicious snacks and treats with a mission to combat poverty-induced maternal deaths worldwide.
-By creating a line of deliriously addictive treats, The Afribol Company strives to not only delight customers, but to also directly contribute to efforts aimed at minimising the conditions that lead to preventable maternal mortality
+The Afribol Company is a purpose-driven food brand that produces, markets, and sells exotic, irresistibly delicious snacks and treats with a mission to combat poverty-induced maternal deaths in Africa and beyond.
+By creating a line of deliriously addictive treats, The Afribol Company strives to not only delight customers, but to also directly contribute to efforts aimed at minimising the conditions that lead to preventable maternal mortality.

 Mission